-In extradition Emilie has acted in several of the leading cases concerning EAW validity (King v France EWHC 3670), specialty protection (Kortas v Poland EWHC 1356), and forum (Socha v Czech Republic EWHC 139).
-She has appeared alone against Queen’s Counsel, and is also led in complex cases.
-Emilie is instructed in cases which involve an international law dimension, such as extradition requests for international crimes.
+In extradition Émilie has acted in the leading cases concerning prison conditions in France (Shumba & Ors v France EWHC 1762) and Romania (Varga v Romania EWHC 890), EAW validity (King v France EWHC 3670), and specialty protection (Kortas v Poland EWHC 1356).
+She has appeared alone against Queen’s Counsel, and is also led in complex cases. Émilie is instructed in cases which involve an international law dimension, such as extradition requests for international crimes.

-In international criminal work Emilie is junior counsel for the Crown in the landmark prosecution of Agnes Taylor for offences of torture carried out during the first Liberian Civil War.
-She was part of the team defending Saif Gaddafi before the International Criminal Court.
+In international criminal work Émilie was part of the team defending Saif Gaddafi before the International Criminal Court.
 She has acted in cases before the ICTY and ICTR and advises NGOs and governments on matters of international criminal law and conducts training on the prosecution of international crimes for lawyers and judges internationally.

 "Intelligent and clear-sighted."